airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.29_github.md

 we just converted are the same ones we used to multiply with earlier.
 So, let's check our results: 101 \* 149 = 15049.
 It worked!

-Now let's look at going from decimaldecimal back to binarybinary.
+Now let's look at going from decimal back to binary.
 In order to do the conversion, you have to *divide* the number into groups of two.
 So, let's say you had the number 17.
 If you divide it by two, you get 8 with 1 left over.
 So that means there are 8 groups of two, and 1 ungrouped.
 That means that the rightmost digit will be 1.
 Now, we have the rigtmost digit figured out, and 8 groups of 2 left over.
 Now, let's see how many groups of two groups of two we have, by dividing 8 by 2.
 We get 4, with nothing left over.
 That means that all groups two can be further divided into more groups of two.
 So, we have 0 groups of only two.
 So the next digit to the left is 0.
 So, we divide 4 by 2 and get two, with 0 left over, so the next digit is 0.
 Then, we divide 2 by 2 and get 1, with 0 left over.
 So the next digit is 0.
 Finally, we divide 1 by 2 and get 0 with 1 left over, so the next digit to the left is 1.
 Now, there's nothing left, so we're done.
 So, the number we wound up with is 10001.

 Previously, we converted to binary 11101011001001 to decimal 15049.
 Let's do the reverse to make sure that we did it right: